United States Army enlisted rank insignia of World War II: Specialist pay

-While the official insignia was a single chevron, it was not uncommon for local commanders to authorize local use of specialist insignia which consisted of one chevron and one to six rockers depending on the pay grade of the specialist (one rocker in the 6th grade, six rockers in the 1st grade).
-To indicate their specialty, a trade badge was sometimes inset between the chevron and the first rocker.
+While the official insignia was a single chevron, it was not uncommon for local commanders to authorize the use of specialist insignia which consisted of one chevron and one to six rockers depending on the pay grade of the specialist (one rocker in the 6th grade, six rockers in the 1st grade).
+To indicate the specific specialty, trade badges were sometimes inset between the chevron and the first rocker.
 These were often identical to the abandoned trade badges used before the reforms of 1920.